 April 28, Sundays with George Poetry reading with Ann Cefola, Kristin Prevallet, and Margo Taft Stever, 1:30-3:30 p.m., Shames Jewish Community Center on the Hudson, Library, 371 South Broadway, Tarrytown, NY.
 (Click for PDF flyer.)

-May 18, Sleepy Hollow Literary Festival, Margo Taft Stever reads with many well known and emerging poets including Ilya Kaminsky, Iain Haley Pollock, Joshua Bennett, Nomi Stone, Pamela Hart, Chen Chen, Lauren Acampora, Gregory Pardlo, and many more, 11:30 a.m. to 8:30 p.m., Hudson Valley Writers Center, 300 Riverside Drive, Sleepy Hollow, NY.
+May 18, Sleepy Hollow Literary Festival, Margo Taft Stever reads between 3-5:30 p.m.
+Festival includes many well known and emerging poets including Ilya Kaminsky, Iain Haley Pollock, Joshua Bennett, Nomi Stone, Fred Marchant, Pamela Hart, Sally Blumis-Dunn, Gregory Pardlo, and many more.
+Event runs from 11:30 a.m. to 8:30 p.m.
+Hudson Valley Writers Center, 300 Riverside Drive, Sleepy Hollow, NY.

 July 9, Poetry Reading, Lisa Barstow, John Perrault, and Margo Taft Stever, 7:00 p.m., The Biddeford Pool Community Center, 2 Yates St., Biddeford Pool, ME.